nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <b>MSS</b>

 1. User is on homepage of list of jobs
-2. Duke Driver shows button to view overall statistics at the top
-3. User requests to view statistics
+2. User requests to view overall statistics
-4. Duke Driver shows total earnings, monthly earnings, weekly earnings, daily earnings and top customers visited
+3. Duke Driver shows total earnings, monthly earnings, weekly earnings, daily earnings and top customers visited

     Use case ends.